giannilmbd/dynare/doc/manual/source/running-dynare.rst

     *Example*

-    Call dynare from the MATLAB or Octave prompt, without or with options:
+    Call Dynare from the MATLAB or Octave prompt, without or with options:

             .. code-block:: matlab